HeyPublisher/heypublisher-submission-manager/readme.txt

 == Upgrade Notice ==

+= 1.5.1 =

+* Pompt for writer bio when not present during submission process.

 = 1.5.0 =

 * You now have the ability to request a revision of an already accepted submission - which you will probably want at some time.
 * You now have the ability to reimport previously accepted submissions.
 This is cool.
 Upgrade just for this functionality.

 = 1.4.5 =

 * Fixes problem where errors are being thrown because heypublisher.com domain can't be found.

 = 1.4.2 =

 * Released : 2011-09-27

 * Adds user creation feature request.

 = 1.4.1 =

 * Released : 2011-06-25

 * Fixes minor typos.

 = 1.4.0 =

 * Released : 2011-06-24